Schizophonic (Geri Halliwell album)

 Schizophonic is the debut solo studio album by British pop singer Geri Halliwell.
 The album was released in June 1999, after her 1998 split from popular girl group the Spice Girls.
 The term schizophonic is a portmanteau of the Greek words schizo ("split", "divide") and phonic ("sound"), and also seemingly a play on the word "schizophrenic" and the musical term "schizophonia".
 This was the first solo album released by a Spice Girl.

 It produced four singles, all of which saw commercial success in the UK—"Mi Chico Latino", "Lift Me Up" and "Bag It Up" reached number one, while the first single "Look at Me" peaked at number two.
-As of 2001, the album has sold over two million copies worldwide.
+As of 2001, the album has sold more than two million copies worldwide.

 Background

 "Everything I've done I've always done passionately, with all my heart and my soul.
 I didn't want to leave the Spice Girls and immediately have a record out on the back of that.
 That's why I've waited.
 I wanted to find out who I am, weigh up what I wanted to project, and get a structure, a game-plan to it all."

 — —Halliwell on the time gap between her leaving the Spice Girls and releasing her debut solo album.

 On 31 May 1998, it was announced that Halliwell had left girl group Spice Girls, with the singer claiming that she was suffering from exhaustion and wanted to take a break.
 However, rumours of a feud with fellow member Melanie Brown as the reason for her departure were circulated by the press.
 Halliwell's departure from the group became one of the biggest entertainment news stories of the year, making news headlines the world over.
 The four remaining members were adamant that the group would carry on, and continued their Spiceworld Tour without her in the summer of 1998.
 In 2007, she stated on BBC One documentary Giving You Everything that she had "given all I could" and felt like she "didn't belong anymore.
 They didn't need me anymore, really, and I definitely felt very redundant."

 As a solo artist, Halliwell signed a three-album deal with EMI worth US$3 million, influenced by Robbie Williams' solo success after leaving Take That.
-She then started developing her debut album, asking the Absolute production team—Paul Watson and Andy Watkins—who had already produced songs for the Spice Girls, for help.
-Allegedly, the four remaining girls from the Spice Girls said that if they worked with Halliwell, they could not work with them again.
-Eventually, the duo decided to work with the singer.
+She began developing her debut solo album, and recruited the Absolute production duo, Paul Watson and Andy Watkins, who had produced songs for the Spice Girls.
+The remaining members of the group became aware of Halliwell's new project and asked the duo to choose between her and them; the duo opted to work with Halliwell.
 The next year, she launched her solo career and released her debut album titled Schizophonic, which she described as "a cross between Julie Andrews and Johnny Rotten".